Témiscouata-sur-le-Lac: Demographics

-Tourism
+Attractions

 Fort Ingall is a museum which is a reconstruction of the British fort built during the 19th century.

 Lake Témiscouata is an ideal location for all kinds of nautical activities including fishing.

+Montagne du Fourneau is a great destination both for its hiking trail and its pine forest, which is classified as an exceptional forest ecosystem.

+Folklore related to their "Loch Ness"-like monster known as Ponik.
+Lake Pohenegamook is rumored to have a subterranean connection with nearby Lake Temiscouata, where monster sightings occasionally are reported.
+Some of the town signage depicts the creature.

 Notable people

-Paul Triquet is a well known recipient of the Victoria Cross, the highest honour for serving in the armies of the Commonwealth, native of Témiscouata-sur-le-Lac.
+Paul Triquet is a well known recipient of the Victoria Cross, the highest honour for serving in the armies of the Commonwealth.
+He is a native of Témiscouata-sur-le-Lac.